Bfgeshka/awesome-c/README.md

 * [CodeLite][123] - Cross-platform IDE. [``GPL-2.0-only``][GPL-2.0-only]
 * [Geany][124] - Small and fast IDE. [``GPL-2.0-or-later``][GPL-2.0-or-later]
 * [KDevelop][125] - KDE IDE. [``GPL-2.0-only``][GPL-2.0-only]

+### Microsoft Windows Environment ###
+Technologies designed to bring Windows into the 21st century with respect to support for C.

+* [Cygwin][365] - Designed to emulate a POSIX-compatible environment extensively under Windows.
+[Various licenses, all open source][366].
+* [MinGW-w64][367] - Minimalist environment for C development on Windows with 64 bit support.
+[Various licenses, all open source][368].
+* [MSYS2][369] - Minimal SYStem 2; aims to provide support for a POSIX
+  environment on Windows, with a package manager based on Arch Linux's pacman.
+Packages have individual licenses, otherwise, as MinGW and Cygwin.

 #### Profiling ####
 * [gperftools][126] - Collection of utilities for measuring and improving